Group A streptococcal infection: Diagnosis

 Diagnosis is by a swab of the affected area for laboratory testing.
 A Gram stain is performed to show Gram-positive cocci in chains.
-Then, the organism is cultured on blood agar with an added bacitracin antibiotic disk to show beta-hemolytic colonies and sensitivity (zone of inhibition around the disk) for the antibiotic.
-Culture on agar not containing blood, and then performing the catalase test should show a negative reaction for all streptococci.
-S. pyogenes is CAMP and hippurate tests negative.
-Serological identification of the organism involves testing for the presence of group-A-specific polysaccharide in the bacterium's cell wall using the Phadebact test.

-The rapid pyrrolidonyl arylamidase (PYR) test is used for the presumptive identification of group A beta-hemolytic streptococci.
-GBS gives a negative finding on this test.
+Then, the organism is cultured on blood agar.
+The rapid pyrrolidonyl arylamidase (PYR) test is commonly used, wherein a positive reaction confers a presumptive identification of group A beta-hemolytic streptococci if the appearance and clinical context is consistent.
+GBS gives a negative finding on the PYR test.
+There are also latex agglutination kits which can distinguish each of the main groups seen in clinical practice.

 Prevention

 S. pyogenes infections are best prevented through effective hand hygiene.
 No vaccines are currently available to protect against S. pyogenes infection, although research has been conducted into the development of one.
 Difficulties in developing a vaccine include the wide variety of strains of S. pyogenes present in the environment and the large amount of time and number of people that will be needed for appropriate trials for safety and efficacy of the vaccine.